-Trump announces Israel-Morocco to normalize relations
+Israel, Morocco to normalize ties; US shifts W Sahara policy

 “Another HISTORIC breakthrough today!
 Our two GREAT friends Israel and the Kingdom of Morocco have agreed to full diplomatic relations – a massive breakthrough for peace in the Middle East!”
 Trump tweeted.

-The U.S. will recognize Morocco’s claim over Western Sahara, the former Spanish territory in North Africa where a long-running dispute has confounded international negotiators for decades.
-Trump noted that Morocco had been the first country to recognize the United States as an independent nation just a year after the U.S. declared its independence from Britain in 1776.
+In recognizing Morocco’s claim over Western Sahara, Trump noted that Morocco had been the first country to recognize the United States as an independent nation just a year after the U.S. declared its independence from Britain in 1776.

 “It is thus fitting we recognize their sovereignty over the Western Sahara,” Trump said.